WD mingles flash memory and hard drive in a single storage device

 The brewing problem with data storage has become acute as HDD architectures now contain as much memory and processing power as PCs from the early 2000s.

-In the next five years, WD expects to see more data created than twice as much as the amount of data that has been created throughout computing history, Pendekanti said.
+In the next five years, WD expects to see more data created than twice the amount of data that has been created throughout computing history, Pendekanti said.

-“To address this, we went back in and started looking at what is that that we can do next.
+“To address this, we went back in and started looking at what it is that we can do next.
 It was about integrating NAND into our hard drives,” Pendekanti said.
-“What it really does to us is it really does improve helps us improve the capacity of our drives.
+“What it really does is help us improve the capacity of our drives.
 It helps us improve the performance.
 And it also improves the reliability.”

 Hot and warm